FrankSanta/PPG-Classification/README.md

 - **Francesca Vacca** – Biomedical Engineering @ Politecnico di Milano
 - **Francesco Santambrogio** – Computer Science & Engineering @ Politecnico di Milano

-## 📈 Future Work

-- Improve class separability for PAC and PVC in ternary tasks.
-- Integrate domain-specific clinical knowledge to refine features.
-- Investigate transformer-based architectures for sequence learning.
-- Expand dataset to include more varied and balanced cases.

-## 📎 License

-This project is released under an open academic license.
-See [LICENSE](./LICENSE) for more.